No products in the cart.

 - Terms & Refund Policies

 Pincus Professional Education has put on its premier Circuit Court Boot Camp for eight years for a reason – it’s that good.
-This program delves into general litigation skills and strategies as well as providing an inside look at, and advice about, litigating in Circuit Court.
+This program delves into general litigation skills and strategies as well as providing an inside look at, and advice about, litigating in Florida Circuit Court.

 Year after year attendees rave about the program.